Polygon Siskiu D7 2021 Review Summary (Quick Stats)

 Are polygon mountain bikes any good?

 Aside from the fact that they are affordable, there’s actually a lot to like about Polygon bikes.
 They are made with a sturdy frame in modern, well-considered geometry, and as a result, they offer riders plenty of confidence for tackling all terrains.
 The D7 is perfectly made for seasoned riders and is a fantastic entry point for those getting into the dual suspension crowd.
+If you’re interested in dirt jumper bike, see out Polygon Trid review.

 I certainly recommend checking out their wide range of high-performance bikes, which are well suited to cater to different types of riders’ preferences and requirements.
 You can find road bikes designed for women, urban and tourism purposes, as well as mountain bikes in a wide variety of build and design, to suit varying applications and terrains.